yuyehara/GEOG489/labs/lab1_instruction.md

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=q_6gcDWjSwk" target="_blank"><img src="http://img.youtube.com/vi/q_6gcDWjSwk/0.jpg" alt="IMAGE ALT TEXT HERE" width="480" height="360" border="5" /></a>

-**Model parameter**<sup>6</sup>: In ArcGIS, a type of parameter exposed in a geoprocessing model that appears in a model's dialog box and allows for input.
+>**Model parameter**<sup>6</sup>: In ArcGIS, a type of parameter exposed in a geoprocessing model that appears in a model's dialog box and allows for input.

 ###Working with intermediate data

 When a model is executed, new data is usually created.
 Even a model with only two processes will potentially create two new datasets.
 In most cases, the only dataset you need to keep is the final output of the model after all its processes have been run to create that final output.

 But after a model runs, other datasets are created from each model process and then fed into the next tool to create more data, ultimately leading to the creation of the final dataset.
-These datasets, which will not be maintained after the processes run, are called intermediate data.
+These datasets, which will not be maintained after the processes run, are called `intermediate data`<sup>7<sup>.

 Managing intermediate data usually needs to be done manually.
 ModelBuilder automatically flags all derived datasets within a model as intermediate data (except the final output).
 You decide to either keep or delete intermediate data after you run your model.
 Most likely, you will delete intermediate data because these datasets were only created as steps toward creating the final output (think of intermediate data as being used only as intermediate steps).
 Intermediate data takes up space in your geodatabase.
 If you want to keep intermediate data as a record of your model's history, you can use the scratch workspace environment setting to store it, and still store your final result in the current workspace.

 When you run a model from ModelBuilder, intermediate data remains: you need to delete it manually from the Model menu option.
 If you run the model from its tool dialog box, intermediate data is automatically deleted.
+>**intermediate data**<sup>7</sup>: Any data in a process that did not exist before the process existed and that will not be maintained after the process executes.

 ###Validating and running your model